 No, however it’s recommended that you have a written periodic rental tenancy agreement, or evidence of a contract being in place with your tenant.
 If you lodge a claim but can’t present this evidence, we will review the information you have provided and confirm coverage.

 Yes, you can get a Landlord Insurance policy regardless of whether you manage your investment property yourself.

 Cover can be started at any time but cannot be backdated.
 If you have just purchased a property, the best time to start is straight away – especially if the property is vacant and being advertised for rent.

 As a landlord, you have a liability exposure from the moment you or your agent begins showing potential tenants through the property.

 We will utilise our experienced qualified builders that is part of panel.
 Our builders specialise in all insurance work and we offer a lifetime guarantee on the repairs.

-Assuming that items are damaged in an insured event and they’re included in your coverage, those items may be repaired or replaced.
+Assuming the items are damaged in an insured event and they’re included in your coverage, those items may be repaired or replaced.

-We will replace your items via our supplier, based on what is currently available in the market, provided we have the necessary evidence to confirm the damage or loss.
-We’ll replace the item with one of the same type, standard and specification, but not necessarily the same brand or model.
+We will replace your items via our supplier, based on what is currently available in the market, provided we have necessary evidence to confirm the damage or loss.
+We’ll replace the item with one of the same type, standard, and specification, but not necessarily the same brand or model.

 We may request a repair report to confirm whether the item can be repaired.
-If it can, and doing so will restore you to the same condition you were in before the insured event, we may proceed with this option.
-If repair is not suitable and we decide to replace the item, we’ll organise this with our supplier.
-In this scenario, you have the option to upgrade the item if you’re willing the pay the difference between the old and new ones, or change the item if it’s within our liability cost.
+If it can, and doing so will restore the item to the same condition it was in before the insured event, we will proceed with this option if you agree.
+If repair is not suitable, you have the option to accept a replacement from our supplier network, or be paid the value of the replacement item we have sourced.

 If we’re unable to replace your item, we will request a quote from you for one that’s similar to what you previously had, or settle based on the limit on your policy.